rcls/gpsfreak/README.md

   detection are hand-soldered, to save assembly costs.
 * The three C0G/NPO loop-filter caps (C78, C79, C92) I have hand-soldered as
   JLCPCB doesn't have the exact parts.
 * The LED I have hand soldered.
 It protrudes past the board edge, I am not sure if that poses an issue for PCB manufacturers.
 * The TVS protection diodes I have never populated.
-The 0402 pads are design for hand-soldering just like the inductor above.
+The 0402 pads are designed for hand-soldering just like the inductor above.

 If you want to keep assembly costs down, then hand soldering many of the ICs is an option.
 This is especially true if you only want one board, as most manufacturers insist on making multiple!

-There is enough space between most of the ICs and surrounding passive components to get a soldering iron in, but if you are unsure of your soldering skills and equipment, then review the board layout before committing yourself to that.
+There is enough space between most of the ICs and surrounding passive components to get a soldering iron in, but if you are unsure of your soldering equipment and skills, then review the board layout before committing yourself to that.

 Initial Software Install and Configuration
 ==========================================